Generator User Guide Demo 5

 - enter code which will perform search and replace of all text nodes in model:

 - add the 'fix_text' script to mapping configuration 'main' to the pre-processing scripts section:

 Re-generate generator, generate files from model 'test5', run the generated 'generator_demo.test5.DemoApp' class.

 Utility Classes in Generator

-Now, let's suppose we got an idea to fix possible syntax and stylistic errors in the generated texts.
-We'll create a post-processing script to do that.
-These NLP algorithms tend to be quite complex, so let's develop them in a separate utility class, instead of embedding them into the script directly.
+Now suppose we got an idea to fix possible syntax and stylistic errors in generated texts.
+We can create a post-processing script to do that but those NLP algorithms tend to be quite complex, so we decide to develop them in a separate utility class.

-We'll have to create another model in the generator module:
+The solution is to create another model in generator module:

-- select the generator node (the demoLang5 generator) in the tree and choose New->Model in the popup menu:
+- select generator node (L5 generator) in tree and choose New->Model in popup menu: